AlirezaRoshanzamir/continuous-delivery-course/8-build-and-deployment-scripting/presentation.md

 ## Tips and Tricks
 - Always Use Relative Paths  <!-- .element: class="fragment insides-fade-in-then-out" -->
   - Absolute paths create a tight dependency between the configuration of a specific machine and your build process.  <!-- .element: class="fragment fade-in-then-semi-out" -->
-  - Try to minimize absolute paths by making all of the paths in your system relative to one or more well-defined root paths-the deployment root, the configuration root, and so on-and overriding just these roots.  <!-- .element: class="fragment fade-in-then-semi-out" -->
+  - Minimize absolute paths by using relative paths in your system, relying on defined root paths like deployment and configuration roots, and overriding them as needed.  <!-- .element: class="fragment fade-in-then-semi-out" -->
 - Eliminate Manual Steps  <!-- .element: class="fragment insides-fade-in-then-out" -->
   - <!-- .element: class="fragment fade-in-then-semi-out" --> For many organizations, a "build script" is a printed document with a series of instructions like:

-    ```
+    ```text
     ...
     STEP 14.
 Copy all the dlls from the CDROM directory E:\web_server\dlls\ into   the   new
     virtual directory